Is the sport of hockey safe for my child?

 What will it cost for my child to play hockey?

 BDHA has the lowest fees in the region and is focused on keeping the cost of playing hockey at an affordable rate.
-We offer offer a free learn to skate program through Hockey 1 & 2 and Girls Development.
+We offer offer a free learn to skate / try hockey for free program through Hockey 1 & 2 and Girls Development 1 & 2.
 The learn-to-play programs, Atoms and Mites, are very affordable.
-Fees for first-time players at the Squirt, Pee Wee and Bantam levels are reduced by 50%.
-BDHA offers a free equipment loan program for all beginner and introdctory level players.
+BDHA offers a free equipment loan program for all beginner and introductory level players.
 To keep the cost of fees down, families are able to earn work and fundraising credits.
 Reduced fees are provided for families with more than one child in the program.
 BDHA will work with individual families, as needed, to help manage costs.
 See the Registration page for more information on the fee structure.